 Rainbows are exquisite and rare.
 These beautifully arched, colorful formations are a visual treat.
 And they are almost magical, hypnotizing its viewers.
-While everyone is drawn to the splendid beauty of rainbows, the science behind rainbows is equally fascinating.

 How is a Rainbow Formed?